 CHARACTERIZATION: THE FOUNDATION OF FICTION

 Many people think that fiction is plot-based.
-In truth, fiction is character-based.
+Actually, fiction is character-based.
 At the heart of any good fiction is a character who must solve a problem or strive for a goal.

 Understanding characters is an important part of navigating a novel or short story.
 Understanding how you know about characters is an important part of being a metacognitive reader.